 With the Bond-type specific thresholds option selected, the user can modify the coordination radii for each type of chemical bond, separately.
-Once the table of chemical types of bonds is activated for the first time, it will suggest the most probable thresholds.
+Once the table of chemical types of bonds is activated for the first time, it will display the longest bond of each type found in the structure.
 Each bond type can be selected and edited.